IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

 To install an instance of the {{site.data.reuse.eem_manager}} from the command-line, you must first prepare an `EventEndpointManagement` custom resource configuration in a YAML file.

-A number of sample configuration files are available in [GitHub](https://ibm.biz/ea-eem-samples){:target="_blank"} where you can select the GitHub tag for your {{site.data.reuse.eem_name}} version, and then go to `/cr-examples/eventendpointmanagement` to access the samples.
-These range from quick start deployments for non-production development to large scale clusters ready to handle a production workload.
+Several sample configuration files are available in [GitHub](https://ibm.biz/ea-eem-samples){:target="_blank"} where you can select the GitHub tag for your {{site.data.reuse.eem_name}} version, and then go to `/cr-examples/eventendpointmanagement` to access the samples.
+These samples range from quick start deployments for non-production development to large scale clusters ready to handle a production workload.

-**Note:** If experimenting with {{site.data.reuse.eem_name}} for the first time, the **Quick start** sample is the smallest and simplest example that can be used to create an experimental deployment.
+**Note:** If you are experimenting with {{site.data.reuse.eem_name}} for the first time, the **Quick start** sample is the smallest and simplest example that can be used to create an experimental deployment.
 For a production setup, use the **Production** sample configuration.

 More information about these samples is available in the [planning](../planning/#sample-deployments) section.
 You can base your deployment on the sample that most closely reflects your requirements and apply [customizations](../configuring) as required.

-When modifying the sample configuration, ensure that the following fields are updated based on your requirements:
+When you modify the sample configuration, ensure that the following fields are updated based on your requirements:

 - The `spec.license.accept` field in the custom resource YAML is set to `true`.
-- The correct values are selected for the `spec.license.use`, `spec.license.license`, and `spec.license.metric` fields before deploying an {{site.data.reuse.eem_manager}} instance.
+- The correct values are selected for the `spec.license.use`, `spec.license.license`, and `spec.license.metric` fields before you deploy an {{site.data.reuse.eem_manager}} instance.
 For information about the right values for your deployment, see the [licensing reference]({{ 'support/licensing' | relative_url }}).
 - `manager.storageSpec.type` field is updated as `ephemeral` or `persistent-claim` based on your requirements.
 See [configuring](../configuring#enabling-persistent-storage) to select the correct storage type and other optional specifications such as storage size, root storage path, and secrets.
 - `manager.tls.caSecretName` or `manager.tls.secretName` field is updated based on your requirements.
 If neither is specified, self-signed certificates are used.
-See the [configuring](../configuring#configuring-tls) section for more information and other optional TLS settings.
+See the [configuring TLS](../../security/config-tls) section for more information and other optional TLS settings.
-- If you are installing with a usage-based license, ensure you add the license service CA as a trusted certificate by updating the `manager.tls.trustedCertificates`.
+- If you are installing with a usage-based license, ensure that you add the license service CA as a trusted certificate by updating the `manager.tls.trustedCertificates`.
 Set the `trustedCertificates.secretName` as `ibm-license-service-cert` and enter `trustedCertificates.certificate` as `tls.crt`.

 To deploy an {{site.data.reuse.eem_manager}} instance, run the following commands:

-1. Set the project where your `EventEndpointManagement` custom resource will be deployed in:
+1. Set the project where your `EventEndpointManagement` custom resource is to be deployed in:

    ```shell
    oc project <project-name>